ankushsaha18/Xray-Setu/RENDER_DEPLOYMENT_GUIDE.md

-# Xray Setu Render Deployment Guide
+# Deploying Xray-Setu on Render

-This guide provides step-by-step instructions for deploying Xray Setu to Render.
+This guide provides detailed instructions for deploying the Xray-Setu application on Render with all services properly configured.

 ## Prerequisites